AakankshaBaid/supply-health/hotel-supply-health github/README.md

 ## Executive Summary

-This project delivers an early-warning system that flags which hotel partners are on track to earn **less profit than comparable properties nearby** — weeks before that shortfall would otherwise surface in a quarterly business review.
-Rather than handing a partner-success team a list of thousands of accounts to review in no particular order, it hands them a short, ranked list sized to what the team can actually act on this cycle.
+This project delivers an early-warning system that flags which hotel partners are on track to earn **less profit than comparable properties nearby (compset)** — weeks before that shortfall would otherwise surface in a quarterly business review.
+Rather than handing a partner-success team a random list of thousands of accounts to review, it hands them a short, ranked list sized to what the team can actually act on this cycle.

 **Bottom line:** working the top 20% of that ranked list catches roughly **4 in 10 true underperformers — nearly double what the same team would catch working accounts in random order — using the exact same headcount and hours already budgeted.**